thacuriousbuilder/haven/README.md

 # HAVEN - Enjoy Food.
-Hit Your Goals (Weekly Calorie Tracking App)
+Hit Your Goals (Weekly Calorie Nutrition App)

-> A mobile calorie tracking app that replaces daily restrictions with a flexible weekly budget system, helping you maintain a sustainable eating habits.
+> A mobile calorie tracking app that replaces daily restrictions with a flexible weekly budget system, helping you create and maintain sustainable eating habits.

 ## 🎯 Overview

 HAVEN is a React Native mobile app that takes a different approach to calorie tracking.
 Instead of rigid daily limits that lead to guilt and failure, HAVEN uses:

 - **Weekly Calorie Banks** - Flexibility to enjoy life while staying on track
 - **7-Day Baseline Week** - Learn your natural eating patterns first
+- **Self-reflection** - Understanding and creating a better relationship with food habits
+- **Auto Budget Adjustment** - Haven understands that life happens and you shouldn't be punish for living life
 - **Pre-Planned treat Days** - Intentional days to indulge without guilt
-- - **Accountability Coaching** - Work with professionals to better your habits and keep you accountable to hit your goals faster
+- **Accountability Coaching** - Work with professionals to better your habits and keep you accountable to hit your goals faster

 ## 🏗️ Tech Stack